 - Special Committee of the board of Restoration Hardware with respect to an internal investigation of a whistleblower’s allegations concerning the company’s former CEO.

 - Special Committee of the board of Southwest Airlines Co. with respect to an independent investigation into various FAA issues.

 - National Public Radio with respect to its internal review into the firing of Juan Williams following his controversial on-air remarks, the results of which were covered by the national news media.

 - Special Committee and conducting an investigation on behalf of an international energy company on FCPA issues.

 - Special Committee of the board of a recruiting firm with respect to an investigation of employment discrimination allegations.

 - Special Committee of the board of Fossil, Inc. with respect to historic equity granting practices.

-- Special Committee of professional services firm in independent investigation involving senior management and discrimination.
+- Special Committees of professional services firms in two investigations involving senior management and discrimination.

 - Fortune 50 retailer in confidential internal investigation involving executive.